Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/timelock-controller.md

 }
 ```

-You can check the example of usage of [TimelockController](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/timelock_controller).
+You can check an example of the usage of [TimelockController](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/timelock_controller).